We may earn income from links in this post. Please read this Disclosure for details.

 - Line a baking sheet with parchment paper or a baking mat.
-Using a spoon or cookie scoop, place about 1½ tbsp of dough on a cookie tray, about 3½ inches apart.
+Using a spoon or cookie scoop, place about 1½ tablespoon of dough on a cookie tray, about 3½ inches apart.

 - With the bottom of a glass or measuring cup, flatten the cookie dough to about ¼ inch.

 - Bake at 350 degrees for 11-12 minutes or until the edges just turn golden brown.